renzbobz/DiscordWebhook-PHP/README.md

 # DiscordWebhook-PHP

-Easily send a message to discord with embeds or files.
+Easily send/delete/update a message to discord with embeds and/or files.

-Major Released: **2/8/23**
+Released: **2/9/23**

 ## Getting started